devprojx/go-filterql/README.md

   ...
 )

-func (h *Handler) FindAllCompanies(ctx echo.Context) error {
+func (h *Handler) FindAllUsers(ctx echo.Context) error {
   //Get query string
   queryString := ctx.QueryString()

-  //Map defining the column names and types that are
+  //A Map defining the column names and types that are
   //filterable on your endpoint
   possibleFilters := map[string]string{
     "first_name": "string",